 Relevant questions to ask are:

-What is the scale or degree of the risk?
+2: What is the consequence of exposure to the hazard.

-In the tiger example the probability of the harm would be remote when the tiger is in the cage even though the potential severity of the harm would be fatal, - thus the risk is moderate (yellow area).
+In the tiger example the likelihood/probability of the harm would be remote when the tiger is in the cage even though the potential severity/consequence of the harm would be fatal, - thus the risk is moderate (yellow area).
 If out of the cage, the probability of harm would be likely, the consequence fatal, and the risk high (red area).

 There are several options for how to design a risk matrix, and for creating scales for probability of harm and potential severity as well as for categorization of risk levels.
 The discussion here was just an example of how to compare risks associated with exposure to different hazards, in order to prioritize control measures.